inbzar/docs/apps/docs/content/user-guide/taxes/manage.md

 ---
 sidebar_position: 2
-description: 'This user guide explains how to manage taxes on the Medusa Admin.
+description: 'This user guide explains how to manage taxes on the InBzar Admin.
 Learn how to edit their configurations.'
 addHowToData: true
 ---

 # Manage Taxes

-In this document, you’ll learn how to view and manage taxes in your Medusa Admin.
+In this document, you’ll learn how to view and manage taxes in your InBzar Admin.

 ## View Taxes